 There is such a thing as a magnet that is too powerful.

 That is right you heard it here first!
 Do not waste your money on a magnet that is too powerful.
-There are some stupidily crazy magnets out there and they will do no good at magnet fishing.
+There are some stupidly crazy magnets out there and they will do no good at magnet fishing.

-If a magnet is to powerful then you will struggle to release it from your finds.
+If a magnet is too powerful then you will struggle to release it from your finds.
 Also what happens if you snag it on a perfectly flat bit of metal like an overhead bridge.
 You will not be getting it back in one piece.
-As a guide I would recommend a magnet with a pulling force of 500kg or less.
+As a guide, I would recommend a magnet with a pulling force of 500kg or less.
 Much more than that and you could find yourself struggling.
 If you are searching for the perfect magnet that is not to powerful then have a look at our Magnet fishing kit page.

 Take home all of your magnet fishing finds.